How we pick our products

 |People with severe stomach problems||Very high, 501-3,000 μg|

-What types of vitamin B12 are there and which one is right for me?
+What types of vitamin B12 supplements are there and which one is right for me?

 |Sublingual tablets||Capsules||Spray and drops||Injections and ampoules|